K1rbiz/Capstone-Project/README.md

 This project was build as part of our Capstone Project for our course ISP-3660
 ## Features
 - Add, edit, and delete books from your collection.
-- Categorize books as "WishList", "Owned", "Reading" or "Finished".
+- Categorize books as "WishList", or "Owned"
 - View owned books in a visually appealing grid layout.
 - Persistent local storage using SQLite.
-- Clear all books with a single button.
+- Clear all books per status with a single button.
 - Clear individual book entries.
 - Repository Pattern for clean architecture and maintainability.